Chat now! We're online and ‘hair’ to help.

 I have two colours in my hair.
-Will the Halo blend?
+Will your halo blend?

-If you’re not sure which Halo colour will work best, send some photos of your natural hair, showing your full length under natural light, and we can help you choose the halo that will work best for you and your Saturday night plans.
+If you’re not sure which halo colour will work best, send some photos of your natural hair, showing your full length under natural light, and we can help you choose a halo that will work best for you and your Saturday night plans.

 I have ombre/balayage.
 Do you offer something that will work with my hair?

 Currently, we don’t have any balayage halo colours, though our future may change that.
 If you’re looking for a halo to match your balayage or ombre, best to match it to the lighter colour on your ends.
 If you’d prefer the top of your halo to be darker, simply get your hairdresser to paint balayage onto your halo’s “roots”.
 A lot of our balayage and ombre beauties do it this way.

 Can I use purple or blue shampoo on my halo?

 Yes, but we recommend with supervision, to make sure you watch the colour changes.
 Otherwise, it could overtone and go blue’er, silver’er, or grey’er than you were aiming for.

 Hair extension strands are more porous than your natural locks, so they absorb colours and toners faster and easily’er.